puppetlabs/courseware-lvm/Quest_Guide/quests/agent_setup.md

 Navigate to the *Node Management* > *Inventory* and look under the *Unsigned certificates* tab.
-You will see a section with the heading **Adding nodes to manage wtih puppet Enterprise**.
+You will see a section with the heading **Adding nodes to manage wtih Puppet Enterprise**.
 Beneath this, you will find a curl script that you can copy to any nodes you wish to manage with puppet.